California Laws and Incentives for Vehicle Owner/Driver

 Neighborhood Electric Vehicle (NEV) Access to Roadways

-Additionally, discussions are encouraged between the legislature, the California Department of Motor Vehicles, and the California Highway Patrol regarding the adoption of a new classification for licensing motorists who use NEVs.
+Discussions are encouraged between the California Legislature, the California Department of Motor Vehicles, and the California Highway Patrol regarding the adoption of a new classification for licensing motorists who use NEVs.
 Additional jurisdictions that may establish NEV transportation plans are as follows:

 |Jurisdiction||Report Deadline||NEV Transportation Plan Deadline|